-Now that you have an understanding of what goes into your dog/cat food, we can look further at how most common dog/cat food types are processed.
+Now that you understand what goes into your dog/cat food, we can look further at how most common dog/cat food types are processed.

-Dry kibble is a processed pet food and is cooked.
-The raw ingredients are ground (typically to a powder which increases it’s ability to uniformly mix and absorb water).
-It’s then mixed/compounded with liquid ingredients and then into extrusion.
-In the extrusion process, the dough is cooked under high pressure and high heat as it passes through the extruder to be shaped and cut to size.
-It’s then dried in an oven until it meets the right moisture level for good shelf life stability.
+Dry kibble is processed pet food they cook.
+First, the raw ingredients are ground (typically to a powder, which increases the ability to mix and absorb water uniformly.
+It’s then compounded/mixed with liquid ingredients and then into the extrusion process.
+The dough is also cooked under high pressure and high heat as it passes through the extruder to be shaped and cut to size.
+It’s then dried in an oven until it meets the correct moisture level for long shelf-life stability.
 Finally, the product is cooled and possibly/likely goes through an enrobing process.
-Enrobing is adding a liquid or powder to the kibble that helps with flavor and palatability.
+Enrobing adds a liquid or powder to the kibble that helps with flavor and palatability.

-Semi Moist Dog food is a processed pet food and is cooked.
+Semi-Moist Dog food is processed pet food, which they cook.
 The processing is very similar to dry kibble.
-One main difference is the extruder uses a lower pressure and temperature.
+One main difference is the extruder uses lower pressure and temperature.
 Also, Instead of drying the dog food product, humectants (chemicals helping the product maintain moisture content) and acids are added.
-The semi moist dog food is then cooled to help it maintain higher moisture and a sponge like texture.
-The product is definitely susceptible to losing its texture and moisture content.
-It is also more likely to have mold or bacteria which leads to spoilage.
-To curb spoilage, it’s typically formulated with mold and bacteria inhibitors and generally uses special moisture proof packages.
+The semi-moist dog food is then cooled to help it retain higher moisture and sponge-like texture.
+As a result, the product is susceptible to losing its texture and moisture content.
+It is also more likely to have mold or bacteria, which leads to spoilage.
+The product’s formulation uses mold and bacteria inhibitors and generally uses unique moisture-proof packages to avoid spoilage.

 Canned Dog Food

-The best raw dog food, especially Tefco Performance Dog, is minimally processed.
-No cooking and/or pasteurization in the process allows for a natural, wholesome dog food that dogs and cats thrive on.
-A minimally processed raw dog food typically goes through a rough grind in order to create a consistent, balanced mix.
-Is properly tempered in the mixing process and quickly flash frozen.
-Anything further would lessen the products quality and natural composition.
-The best things in life are meant to be simple, minimally processed raw dog food is no different.
+The best raw dog foods, mostly Aunt Jeni’s Home Made and Albright’s Raw Dog Food, are minimally processed.
+Also, no cooking or pasteurization allows for a natural, wholesome dog food that helps dogs and cats to thrive.
+A minimally processed raw dog food typically goes through a rough grind to create a consistent, balanced mix.
+It is adequately tempered in the mixing process and quickly flash frozen.
+Anything further would lessen the product’s natural composition and quality.
+The best things in life are meant to be simple, minimally processed.
+Colorado raw dog food is no different.

-In summation, cooking, over grinding ingredients and pasteurization seem to increase shelf life while decreasing quality and wholesomeness of the dog food or cat food end product.
-A quality dog/cat food processor would use fresh meat and a rough grind, not a colorful attractive package including lesser quality products.
-The world is starting to see the benefits of raw whole foods and it’s no different for our pets.
-With over a decade of feeding a minimally processed raw dog food, i have never visited a veterinarian with a problem related to their raw diet.
-In fact, i’ve had minimal trips to a veterinarian for any needs other than required vaccinations.
-A dog is a scavenger and has a very sturdy digestive tract.
-The only time i’d look towards other foods is if my dogs immune system was compromised or following chemotherapy for cancer.
-Otherwise i’ll feed minimally processed raw dog food to my pets indefinitely.
-Pet food for thought.
-Choose wisely!
+Cooking, over-grinding ingredients, and pasteurization seem to increase the shelf life while decreasing the quality and wholesomeness of the end product.
+A quality dog/cat food processor would use fresh meat and a rough grind, not a colorful, attractive package, including inferior quality products.
+The world is starting to see the benefits of whole raw foods, and it’s no different for our pets.
+Feeding a minimally processed Colorado raw dog food has allowed me to avoid visiting a veterinarian with a problem related to their raw diet.
+I’ve had minimal trips to a veterinarian other than required vaccinations.
+A dog is a scavenger by design and has a sturdy digestive tract.
+I’d only look towards other foods if my dog’s immune system were compromised or following chemotherapy for cancer.
+Otherwise, I’ll feed minimally processed raw dog food to my pets indefinitely—Colorado pet food for thought.
+Therefore, choose wisely!